 The TSP is often studied in a generalized version which is the Vehicle Routing Problem.
 It is one of the most broadly worked on problems in mathematical optimization.
 VRP deals with finding or creating a set of routes for reducing time, fuel, and delivery costs.

-TSP stands for Travelling Salesman Problem, while VRP is an abbreviation form of vehicle routing problem (VRP).
+TSP stands for traveling Salesman Problem, while VRP is an abbreviation form of vehicle routing problem (VRP).
 In the delivery industry, both of them are widely known by their abbreviation form.

 Yes, you can prevent TSP by using the right route planner.
 The online route planner helps you get the optimized path so that your delivery agents don’t have to deal with such challenges.
 In addition, they don’t struggle with multiple routes.
 Instead, they can progress on the shortest route.